jake-knerr/cogent/README.md

 However, typically a parent component's HTML will be the parent element for child component HTML.

-#### Views can make changes to the store and react to changes to the store.

-Since parent views are added before child views, it is possible to subscribe to store changes so that parent views react to state changes before child views.
+This is important because it ensures that parents are added before children, which means that parent components can react to state changes before child components.

 #### Components do not need to know anything about their parent component.

+#### Components can make changes to the store and react to changes to the store.

 #### All component names are nounal.